Insulted5012/Insulted5012/README.md

-Hi, my name's Christopher.
-You can call me Chris.
-I like to do a variety of interesting things, some of which include the following:
+Hi, welcome to my profile.
+I like to do a variety of things, some of which include the following:
 - Playing Soccer
 - Going to parties
 - Hanging out with my friends